 We have been in beautiful Washington for about a month now.
 September we spent in Panama because we thought we had found a great boat and we were ready to buy.
 Unfortunately, photos (and boat owners) don’t tell the whole story and we just ended up with a great vacation.

-When we returned from Panama we drove out to Denver to visit with Mike’s parents for the month of October and currently we are just trying to decide what’s next.
+When we returned from Panama we drove out to Denver to visit with Mike’s parents for the month of October and currently, we are just trying to decide what’s next.
 Do we really want another full-time boat?
 Or a farm with some chickens?
 Maybe an RV?
 Or some backpacks?
 We have no idea!
-As stressful as a not knowing what’s next can be, I try to remind myself that this is the best part because we can just dream about all the possibilities.
+As stressful as not knowing what’s next can be, I try to remind myself that this is the best part because we can just dream about all the possibilities.

 Your photos are gorgeous as usual!
 This is really helpful Verena.
 We’ve maintained our library cards from our home port despite being gone since 2008.
 I think I had to talk to a librarian and make our case once (we do still pay local taxes there!)– but no problem.
 Interestingly though, while our home library does work with Overdrive, it is an unnecessary step– I select the loan I want to download, it opens a page on Amazon, and I click to download.
 No overdrive involved unless I want to download a different format than the Kindle.
 No Hoopla through the hometown library unfortunately.
 Must check other library cards and see if any are affiliated!